Essar Group

 Essar Group is an Indian multinational conglomerate company, founded by Shashi Ruia and Ravi Ruia in 1969.
-The company, known as Essar Global Fund Limited (EGFL), owns a variety of assets in the core sectors of energy (oil refining, oil and gas exploration and production, power), infrastructure & logistics (ports, projects), metals & mining, technology, and retail (oilfield services, information technology, and food retail).
-EGFL holds a nearly 100% stake in all its investments.
+The company, known as Essar Global Fund Limited (EGFL), owns assets in energy (oil refining, oil and gas exploration and production, power), infrastructure & logistics (ports, projects), metals & mining, technology, and retail (oilfield services, information technology, and food retail).

 Significant Essar Group companies include Essar Oil UK, Essar Ports, Essar Oil & Gas Exploration & Production, Essar Shipping, Essar Power, and Essar Projects.

 History

-In 1969, Shashi Ruia won a major contract worth Rs.
+In 1969, Shashi Ruia won a contract worth Rs.
 2.3 crore for the construction of an outer breakwater for Chennai Port, thus laying the foundation of Essar Group.

-In 1991, Essar became India's first Independent Power Producer (IPP) and started a 515 MW cycle power plant at Hazira.
+In 1991, Essar started a 515 MW cycle power plant at Hazira.
 It later built and operated national power plants in Madhya Pradesh, Gujarat, Odisha, and internationally in Ontario, Canada.

-In 1992, Essar acquired the South India Shipping Corporation and strengthened its shipping venture.
+In 1992, Essar acquired the South India Shipping Corporation.

 In 1995, Essar Group entered the telecom sector with a Swiss PTT joint venture partnership branded as the Essar Cellphone.
 In the same year, Essar Group started GSM operations from Delhi.
 Essar, independently and in partnership with Hutchison (Hutchison Essar), subsequently acquired more telecom circles in India.
 By 2006, all the circles were under Hutchison Essar Limited.
 Vodafone bought the Hutchison stake, and Hutchison exited India in 2006.
 Essar Group continued to have a 33% stake in the Vodafone Essar partnership.
 In 2011, Essar sold its stake and exited the telecom business.

 In 2006, Essar Oil imported its first consignment of 2.2 billion crude oil at Vadinar in Gujarat.

 In 2007, Essar owned The MobileStore, an Indian chain of telecom and mobile phone retail stores.

 In 2017, Essar Steel India Ltd. (ESIL) was on the defaulter's list disclosed by the Reserve Bank of India.
 Essar Oil was acquired by a consortium led by Rosneft, Trafigura, and UCP Investment Group for $12.9 billion, and Essar Oil was rebranded as Nayara Energy.